trentm/json/README.md

 **OR manually**:

-2. Get the 'json' script and put it on your PATH somewhere.
+2. Get the 'json' script and put it on your PATH somewhere (it is a single file with no external dependencies).
 For example:

         cd ~/bin
         curl -L https://github.com/trentm/json/raw/master/lib/jsontool.js > json